astechedu/WebDevOpsTutorial/terraform.cmds.md

   }
 }

-Step 2.
+::arrow_down: **Step 2.
 Create the variables.tf file

 Once the main.tf file is created, it's time to set up the necessary variables.
 These variables let you pass in values, and ensure the code is repeatable.
 With variables, you can use your code within any EC2 environment.